-In the artform of outdoor photography, you have many options to choose from in terms of composition.
-You can create wild foreground features, or use leading lines to direct the viewer’s eyes around the frame.
-However, photographers should be striving to get beyond the expected shooting techniques and create images that provoke excitement and invitation into a place.
-In this article, we are going to be exploring the composition technique known as shooting through natural windows, and how to use them to invite someone into a scene with you.
+In the art form of outdoor photography, you have many options to choose from in terms of composition.
+You can create wild foreground features or use leading lines to direct the viewer’s eyes around the frame.
+However, photographers should be striving to go beyond the expected shooting techniques and create images that provoke excitement and invitation into a place.
+In this article, we are going to be exploring the composition technique of shooting through natural windows and how to use them to invite someone into a scene with you.

 When you’re looking at a composition and thinking through the options of what you can do with certain features, you need to ask yourself one very important question…

 If you can’t answer why you decided to move in a particular direction compositionally, you should probably reevaluate your photograph.
 You should also try to decide what you want your photography to show and how you want people to respond to an image.
 I personally love to shoot images with huge foregrounds because it’s fun to use my wide-angle lens to warp the size of my foregrounds.
 But, I can only shoot foregrounds so much before I start to get bored with them and my portfolio starts to look repetitive.

 One day, I received some feedback on an image in which I got in between a couple of trees and photographed some of my friends hiking.